ic3-software/ic3-reporting-api/doc/plugin/Deploy.md

 folder `Web Docs/ic3-reporting/app-local/plugins` folder.
 We advise using `app-local/plugins` instead of `plugins` to keep your local plugin after icCube Dashboards re-installation and/or update.

-Before uploading your plugin delete or rename `MyPlugin` folder.
+Before uploading your plugin delete or rename the folder `MyPlugin`.
 Once deployed you should have something like:

     ic3-reporting
         app-local